 The CAG report trashes the claims of the government that the packages were highly successful in mitigating the agrarian crisis.
 Contrarily, it finds holes in it.

-• Give us a price, not package The Government of Maharashtra tabled the report on the last day of the budget session of the legislature on 27 April 27 skirting any debate on the failure.
+The Government of Maharashtra tabled the report on the last day of the budget session of the legislature on 27 April 27 skirting any debate on the failure.

 Most importantly, the CAG found that the return on investment (RoI) of a typical crisis-ridden farmer in Vidarbha was minus two per cent before the implementation of packages.
 A farmer was in loss the day he went for sowing.
 The RoI shot up to seven per cent in the first year, dwindled to five in the second year and stands at two per cent in the third year of its implementation.
 The positive RoI was on account of moratorium on loan and interest recovery.